More Brexit humiliation for May as parliament defeats her again

 The group, several dozen strong, had said they would abstain in Thursday’s vote.

-To try to prevent a no-deal exit, several MPs put down alternative proposals.
+To try to prevent a no-deal exit, several lawmakers put down alternative proposals.

 Additional reporting by Andrew MacAskill and James Davey, Gabriela Baczynska in Brussels; Writing by Guy Faulconbridge, Elizabeth Piper and Michael Holden; Editing by Kevin Liffey